slott56/slott56.github.io/Pelican/content/blog/2008/09/2008_09_02-the_big_plan_for_changetm_since_it_never_works_whats_the_alternative.rst

-:emphasis:`Sure, we can train and plan -- and we should.
+*Sure, we can train and plan -- and we should.
 But there are too many unknowns to train and plan for everything.
 A slow ramp-up lets us discover and kill problems as we go, reducing complexity at every step.
 Going slowly means fewer changes at once, fewer nasty surprises, fewer problems leaking out of the data center.
-It also means direct, desperately needed experience.`
+It also means direct, desperately needed experience.*

-:emphasis:`But to go slowly, we have to move fast.
+*But to go slowly, we have to move fast.
 We can't wait for an ROI analysis or a line item in the budget to start getting that experience.
-We can start right now, today, with a tiny pilot that gets us moving.`
+We can start right now, today, with a tiny pilot that gets us moving.*